atsushieno/aap-juce/README.md

 Another typical problem is that it fails to load the plugin shared library.
 It is due to missing shared library within the apk, inconsistent `aap_metadata.xml` description (either `library` or `entrypoint` attribute), or missing entrypoint function symbol in the shared library (which must not be `visibility=hidden`).

+### Creating aap_metadata.xml

+Starting aap-core 0.7.7 along with its parameters extension v2.1, it supports dynamic parameter population by code, and aap-juce fully makes use of it.
+This feature makes `aap_metadata.xml` simply editable by human beings i.e. you can just copy existing `aap_metadata.xml` from other project and replace "names" in it.

+It used to be "generated automatically".
+The next section explained that, but it is totally passable anymore.

 ### Generating and updating aap_metadata.xml

+NOTE: this only applies to aap-juce 0.4.8 or earlier.
+The generator is not part of the build anymore.
+You can however still try to build and use it by making changes to aap-juce codebase.
+The build tasks in [the old `Makefile.common`](https://github.com/atsushieno/aap-juce/blob/135477ef53b1e6585463eebb92d5e06db62674e9/Makefile.common#L191) and [`generate-metadata.sh`](https://github.com/atsushieno/aap-juce/blob/135477ef53b1e6585463eebb92d5e06db62674e9/generate-metadata.sh#L1) would be helpful.

 This only applies to plugins (hosts do not need it).